-In the valuation, we work out the expense that we expect to incur in all future years from 1 January 2022, based on the activities we expect to carry out.
+In the valuation, we work out the expense that we expect to incur in 2023, based on the activities we expect to carry out.

 The type of expense is important.
 Some expenses are expected to occur every year (for example, the expense of people to look after Member queries).
 Some expenses are linked to sales and only happen once in a product's lifetime.
-Others are one-off, such as the investment in PRISM.
+Others are one-off costs during the year.
 The projections that we use take into account the expenses related to the business in force at the valuation date but not expenses on future sales.

-4. how expenses and benefits will grow with inflation
+4. how expenses and benefits will change over time

 We make assumptions about how our costs will grow.
-We make assumptions about how payments and cover levels will change where they are linked to inflation.
+We make assumptions about how payments and cover levels will change where they are linked to inflation, whether that is price inflation for general purchases or salary inflation for staff costs.

-5. if and when plans might end because of death
+5. if and when products might end because of death